-the non-application to the Company or the application with exceptions of the documents of the Group of Companies applicable at the level of the Group of Companies approved by the Board of the Parent Company.
+the non-application to the Company or the application with exceptions of the legal acts of the Group of Companies applicable at the level of the Group of Companies approved by the Board of the Parent Company.

 The Board shall, in taking the decisions referred to in paragraphs (i)–(xvii) of Article 36 of the Articles of Association regarding the conclusion of transactions, approve the essential terms and conditions of such transactions and shall authorise the Chief Executive Officer or any other person authorised by him/her to agree on the other (non-essential) terms and conditions of such transactions by concluding the relevant transactions and other arrangements or documents on behalf of the Company.
 The Board shall decide on the amendment of the essential terms and conditions of the transactions approved by the Board referred to in this Article or termination of these transactions.